 All in all, this was a beautiful hike, albeit a sweaty one!
 If you’re in Taipei and looking for a break from the city then give Yangmingshan National Park a go!

-Check out our post if you’re looking for other hikes or general (awesome!) things to do in Taipei, food, sites, and more hiking!
+Check out our post if you’re looking for other hikes or awesome more things to do in Taipei!

 Let us know what your toughest hike is below!